The stripping process can be slow: part I: Bounding the stripping number

 We begin with a lower bound of $\Omega(n^{-\d/2})$ on the stripping number when $c=c_{r,k}+n^{-\d}$ for some $0<\d<\hf$.
 This lower bound is slightly weaker than that of Theorem~\ref{mt}(a), but the proof is much simpler.
 Furthermore, this weaker lower bound will be used in Section~\ref{smtb} to prove Theorem~\ref{mt}(b).
 The proof for the tight lower bound of Theorem~\ref{mt}(a) will be presented in Section~\ref{slsi}.

-We run SLOW-STRIP and recall that this can be viewed as also running the parallel stripping process slowly.
-At step $t_0$, $\a n+ 3K_1n^{1-\d/2}$ vertices remain in the \fix{hypergraph}.
-By Lemma~\ref{lp0}, a.a.s.\ at least $K_1n^{1-\d/2}$ vertices are further removed before reaching the $k$-core. {All these vertices, except those whose degrees are below $k$ at step $t_0$ (and there are $O(n^{1-\d})$ of them by Lemma~\ref{llt2}), are incident with at least $k$ edges.
-Thus, at least $ K_1 n^{1-\d/2}-O(n^{1-\d})\ge (K_1/2) n^{1-\d/2}$ hyperedges are removed from $G_t$ during Phase 2.
+We run SLOW-STRIP and recall that this can be viewed as also running the parallel stripping process slowly. \fix{Exactly one hyperedge is deleted in each iteration of SLOW-STRIP.
+By Lemma~\ref{lp0}}, at least $\fix{K_2} n^{1-\d/2}$ hyperedges are removed from $G_t$ during Phase 2.
 By Lemma~\ref{llt2}, at most $|L_{t(j)}|=O(n^{1-\d})$ of them belong to $S_j$ for each $j$.
-Therefore, we require at least $(K_1/2)n^{1-\d/2}/O(n^{1-\d})=\Omega(n^{\d/2})$ iterations of the parallel stripping process to remove them all.
+Therefore, we require at least $\fix{K_2}n^{1-\d/2}/O(n^{1-\d})=\Omega(n^{\d/2})$ iterations of the parallel stripping process to remove them all.

 This proves that \aas\ the stripping number of $AP_r(n,cn)$ is at least $\Omega(n^{\d/2})$; Corollary~\ref{ccon0} implies that the same is true of $\H_r(n,cn)$. \proofend